 If a male with X-linked disorders is able to reproduce, he will pass the defective gene to all of his daughters who will be carriers.
 A male cannot pass an X-linked gene to his sons because males always pass their Y chromosome instead of their X chromosome to male offspring.

 THCT deficiency is a rare inherited disorder that manifests in males only.
-One hundred and forty four cases involving males from 56 separate families (kindreds) have been identified two thirds of whom have reported in the medical literature.
-They involves 49 distinct MCT8 gene mutations.
-The frequency of THCT deficiency in the general population with mental retardation is not known.
+One hundred and forty-four males from 56 separate families (kindreds) have been identified, two thirds of whom have been reported in the medical literature.
+The frequency of THCT deficiency in the general population with intellectual disability is not known.

 Thyroid hormone testing is necessary to determine if THCT deficiency is a possible diagnosis.
-If results elevated serum T3 and reduced reverse T3 concentrations, molecular genetic testing is indicated to determine if an abnormal MCT8 gene is present.
+If results elevated serum T3 and reduced reverse T3 concentrations, molecular genetic testing is indicated to determine if a mutation is present in the MCT8 gene.
 In addition, serum T4 level has the tendency to be low and TSH may be slightly elevated.